MRtrix3/mrtrix3/docs/reference/commands/fixelreorient.rst

     fixelreorient [ options ]  fixel_in warp fixel_out

 -  *fixel_in*: the input fixel directory
 -  *warp*: a 4D deformation field used to perform reorientation.
-Reorientation is performed by applying the Jacobian affine transform in each voxel in the warp, then re-normalising the vector representing the fixel direction
 -  *fixel_out*: the output fixel directory.
 If the the input and output directories are the same, the existing directions file will be replaced (providing the -force option is supplied).
 If a new directory is supplied then the fixel directions and all other fixel data will be copied to the new directory.

 Description